-Joan Melton, PhD, ADVS, is a pioneer in the integration of singing and voice/movement training for the actor.
-A leading researcher in cross-disciplinary performance techniques, she is the author of three major textbooks, Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd Ed Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007), she has worked as a performer, composer, voice coach and/or music director on productions in virtually all media, and is an Associate Artist with New York Classical Theatre.
+Joan Melton, PhD, ADVS, is a pioneer in the integration of singing pedagogies and voice/movement training for the actor.
+A leading researcher in cross-disciplinary performance techniques, she is the author of three groundbreaking textbooks: Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), One Voice: Integrating Singing and Theatre Voice Techniques, with Kenneth Tom, PhD (2nd ed., Waveland 2012), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007).
+Joan has worked as a performer, composer, voice coach and/or music director on productions in virtually all media, and is an Associate Artist with New York Classical Theatre.
 She has taught at leading centers of drama and music in the US, UK, Ireland, Norway, Sweden, Australia and New Zealand, is an Emeritus Professor at California State University Fullerton, and currently heads research projects in the US and Australia. www.joanmelton.com